How Seasonality Affects Health and Fitness Apps

 The best games are great at grabbing attention and then maintaining engagement over a long period of time.
 But it takes a lot of talent, patience for the iteration process, and attention to detail in your analytics to get there!
 When you’re in the middle of ruthless rounds of multivariate testing, what keeps you going and sharp is passion.

-The best gaming companies build teams that are passionate about what they do and the product.
-Subscription app founders can take inspiration from this, too.
+The best gaming companies build teams that are passionate about what they do and the product. health and fitness app founders can take inspiration from this, too.
 Don’t overlook passion as you build a team.
 Look for hires that will be passionate about what you do and in building a great service.